sagecodes/intro-tableau/pronto-step-by-step.md

 ![sheet 1](img/pronto/bar.png "sheet1")

-We can kind of see the tren from looking at the bar charts, but usually looking at a trend is better with a line
+We can kind of see the trend from looking at the bar charts, but usually looking at a trend is better with a line

 lets change that in our mark area.